flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ```console
 Sentence: "France is the current world cup winner."   [− Tokens: 7  − Sentence-Labels: {'topic': [sports (1.0)]}]
 ```

+Indicating that this sentence belongs to the topic 'sports' with confidence 1.0.

 ### Multiple Labels